MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-entity-framework-core-quickstart.md

 1. In the resulting window, search for *EntityFrameworkCore*.
 Locate and install the following packages:

 * **Microsoft.EntityFrameworkCore**: Provides essential Entity Framework Core functionality
-* **Microsoft.EntityFrameworkCore.SqlServer**: Provides additional components to connect to SQL Server
+* **Microsoft.EntityFrameworkCore.SqlServer**: Provides additional components to connect to the logical server
 * **Microsoft.EntityFrameworkCore.Design**: Provides support for running Entity Framework migrations

 Alternatively, you can also run the `Install-Package` cmdlet in the **Package Manager Console** window: